parse-community/docs/_includes/parse-server/push-notifications-android.md

-First you will need to set up your app to use Parse Server.
-Go through the [Parse Android QuickStart](https://parse.com/apps/quickstart##parse_data/mobile/android) first and come back here once your app is connected to Parse Server.

 #### Configure Broadcast Receiver and Permissions

 Add the following service and broadcast receiver definitions to `AndroidManifest.xml` immediately before the *closing* `</application>` tag: